U.S. Energy Information Administration logo

 Geothermal electricity generation

-Geothermal electricity generation requires water or steam at high temperatures (300° to 700°F).
+Geothermal electricity generation requires water or steam at high temperatures (300°F to 700°F).
 Geothermal power plants are generally built where geothermal reservoirs are located, within a mile or two of the earth's surface.

 Click to enlarge

-The United States leads the world in the amount of geothermal electricity generation.
-In 2021, there were geothermal power plants in seven states, which produced about 16 billion kilowatthours (kWh) (or 16,238,000 megawatthours), equal to about 0.4% of total U.S. utility-scale electricity generation.
-Utility-scale power plants have at least 1,000 kilowatts (or 1 megawatt) of electricity generation capacity, equal to 0.4% of total U.S. utility-scale electricity generation.
+In 2023, the United States had geothermal power plants in seven states, which produced about 0.4% (17 billion kilowatthours) of total U.S. utility-scale electricity generation.
+Utility-scale power plants have at least 1,000 kilowatts (1 megawatt) of electricity generation capacity.

 State share of total U.S. geothermal electricity generation Geothermal share of total state electricity generation